Quicr/quicr-protocol-spec/introduction.md

 # Introduction

-This specifiction defines QUICR, a media delivery protocol over QUIC.
+This specification defines QUICR, a media delivery protocol over QUIC.

-Recently new usecases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
+Recently new use cases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.

 On one side are use cases such as normal web conferences wanting to distribute out to millions of viewers and allow viewers to instantly move to being a presenter (active participant).
-On the other side are usescases such as streaming a soccer game to millions of people including people in the stadium watching the game live.
+On the other side are use cases such as streaming a soccer game to millions of people including people in the stadium watching the game live.
 Viewers watching an e-sports event want to be able to comment with low latency to ensure the interactivity aspects between what different viewers are preserved.
-All of these usescases push towards latencies that are in the order of 100ms over the natural latency the network causes.
+All of these use cases push towards latencies that are in the order of 100ms over the natural latency the network causes.

-The architecture for this specificaiton is outlined in draft-jennings-moq-arch, where the principal idea is Client endpoints publish and subscribe to named objects that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.
+The architecture for this specification is outlined in draft-jennings-moq-arch, where the principal idea is Client endpoints publish and subscribe to named objects that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.

-The architecture specification, draft-jennings-moq-arch, is a prequisite to read this specification.
+The architecture specification, draft-jennings-moq-arch, is a perquisite to read this specification.

-This specification defines the protocol specifics of the QuicR Media Delievery Architecture.
+This specification defines the protocol specifics of the QuicR Media Delivery Architecture.

 # Contributing